-Below is a media advisory that provides details on this event.
-Please feel free to contact me if you need further information, or would like to schedule an interview with [name and title of person being offered for interviews].
-I will follow up prior to the [event] to see if you or someone from your organization will attend the event.
+Included in this message is a media advisory that provides additional details of the event.
+Please feel free to contact me if you need further information or would like to schedule an interview with [Name and Title of Person Being Offered for Interviews].
+I will follow up prior to the [Event] to see if you or someone from your organization will be attending.

 Thank you for your time and consideration.

 My name is [Your Name], and I am calling on behalf of [Name of Organization].
 An upcoming event in our community will emphasize the seriousness of mental and substance use disorders.
 Do you still cover [Reporter’s Beat – Health Care, Community Events, etc.] and have a moment to chat?

 As you may know, mental and substance use disorders are common, and not everyone receives the support they need to get better.
 [Insert Local Prevalence Statistics to Support the Local Community Impact.]
 Despite the prevalence of these conditions, recovery from mental and/or substance use disorders is possible.

 We are hosting an event on [date] in [city] as part of National Recovery Month, an annual observance sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA), within the U.S. Department of Health and Human Services (HHS).
 The goals of the event are to increase awareness and understanding of mental and substance use disorders, and promote the message that behavioral health is essential to health, prevention works, treatment is effective, and people recover.